INDONESIA: BALI’S RESCUED SUMATRAN ELEPHANTS.

-The Mason Elephant Lodge accommodates 33 stunning, rescued Sumatran elephants.
-It took an impressive amount of dedication, two years of negotiations, and considerable cost to rescue the parks last ten elephants from Sumatra. – Each elephant cost US$10, 000 to rescue – and were transported over three thousand kilometers to their new home in Taro village, Bali.
+The Mason Elephant Lodge accommodates 31 stunning, rescued Sumatran elephants.
+It took an impressive amount of dedication, two years of negotiations, and considerable cost to rescue the parks last ten elephants from Sumatra. – Each elephant cost US$10, 000 to rescue – and were transported over three thousand kilometres to their new home in Taro village, Bali.
 These elephants were rescued from underfunded government training camps in Sumatra, which lacked the funds to ensure their welfare.
 The elephants had been in restrictive conditions, affecting their health and well-being.
-They now live in this lush oasis of forest in Bali, within a 3.5 acres sanctuary: with professional care, an abundant supply of food, medical care, where they get plenty of exercise.
+They now live in this lush oasis of forest in Bali, within a 4 acres sanctuary: with professional care, an abundant supply of food, medical care, and where they get plenty of exercises.

 ELEPHANT WELFARE & PROTECTION.

 The Sanctuary ‘’follows the ‘5 freedoms of Animal Welfare’ established in Great Britain in 1965:

 It is now recognised and understood that all vertebrate animals can experience pain, suffering, and distress (source: EU Amsterdam Treaty 1997); that they all have specific inherent needs, regardless of their circumstances that will ensure their well-being and survival.

 - Food and water

 2. A suitable living environment

 3. Good health

 These are commonly known as the “Five Freedoms”.